Partitioning, duality, and linkage disequilibria in the Moran model with recombination: The partitioning process

 We now turn to the diffusion limit and use the factor $N$ rather than (the more common) $2N$ since our $N$ is the \emph{haploid} population size.
 Here, one considers a sequence of processes in which time is sped up by a factor of $N$ and the recombination probabilities $\r{\A}{}$ are rescaled such that $\lim_{N \to \infty} N \r{\A}{} \to \o{\A}{}$, $\o{\A}{}$ a constant, for $\A \in \OP_2(S)$; consequently, $\r{\,\1}{} \to 1$ as $N \to \infty$.
 Note that the $\o{\A}{}$ are \emph{rates} rather than probabilities.
 The corresponding ARG is the obvious generalisation of Hudson's original ARG to $n$ loci, which we formulate here in our framework for the sake of completeness, as follows.
 Every ordered pair of lines coalesces at rate $1$; every line splits into two at rate $\o{\A}{}$ for every $\A \in \OP_2(S)$, and the ancestral material is distributed between the new lines according to $\A$.

 In this formulation, however, certain silent events are included, namely those events that happen in non-ancestral material flanking the ancestral parts.
 These events do not affect the partitioning of ancestral material and may be removed by working with the marginalised recombination rates instead.
 That is, if a sequence currently carries a set $U$ of ancestral sites, then the relevant recombination rates (in the diffusion limit) are $\o{\ts\B}{U}$, with $\B \in \OP_2(U)$, which are defined as in~\eqref{def-marginal-rates} but with $r$ replaced by $\varrho$.
+Analogous modifications where the recombination rates depend on the (continuous) region spanned by ancestral material have been investigated by \citet{WiufHein} as well as \citet{McVeanCardin}.

 If we now restrict attention to the ancestry of $n$ loci partitioned between $m$ individuals, we obtain the \emph{marginal version} of the ARG, which may be formulated as follows.

 \begin{definition}[Marginalised $n$-locus ARG] Start with the set of $n$ sites distributed across $m \leqslant n$ individuals (or lines) according to a partition $\varSigma_0''$ with $m$ parts.
 Throughout the process, every line is identified with the ancestral material it carries.
-If it currently carries ancestral sites $U \subseteq S$, it splits into $\J \in \OP_2$ at rate $\o{\J}{U}$.
+If it currently carries ancestral sites $U \subseteq S$, it splits into $\J \in \OP_2(U)$ at rate $\o{\J}{U}$.
 Every ordered pair of lines coalesces at rate $1$, and so do the ancestral sites they carry.
-That is, the marginalised ARG is the partitioning process $\{\varSigma''_t\}_{t \geqslant 0}$ defined by the generator $\varThetpp{}$ with nondiagonal elements
+That is, the marginalised ARG is the partitioning process $\{\varSigma''_t\}_{t \geqslant 0}^{}$ defined by the generator $\varThetpp{}$ with nondiagonal elements

 \end{definition}